studoverse/katerbase/README.md

 [db.collection.drop()](https://docs.mongodb.com/manual/reference/method/db.collection.drop/) MongoDB operation

 Removes a collection from the database.
-When Katerbase is initialized with `createNonExistentCollections = true`, the collection will be automatically created next time the MongoDatabase is initialized with Katerbase.
+As long as Katerbase is not initialized with `autoManageCollectionsAndIndexes = false`, the collection will be automatically created next time the `MongoDatabase` is initialized with Katerbase.

 ### clear